Redheris/PreventBuild/README.md

 `NoItemDamage` - Disables all the "Item Damage" and "Item Durability" conditions

-`NoBlockState` - Disables the "Block State" condition
+`NoStateCondition` - Disables the "Block State" condition

-`NoAgeBlockState` - Disables only the use of the "age" state in the "Block State" condition
+`NoAgeState` - Disables only the use of the "age" state in the "Block State" condition

 `ResetAll` - Resets all restrictions